sparkflows/sparkflows-docs/docs/user-guide/git-integration/git-status.rst

 Git Status
 ==========

-Sparkflows can show the changes yet to be pushed to Git via the ``Git Status`` Button.
+Sparkflows can show the changes related to Workflows, Analytical Apps and Pipelines yet to be pushed to Git via the ``Git Status`` Button.

 To access ``Git status``, open a project and select ``Workflows``.
 You would see a page similar to below.